New Grading Model Overview- Updated

 How this connects to learning verification

-The curriculum grade (40%) and the meeting content — learning verification category (30%) are designed to work together.
-Your curriculum grade reflects how you performed on assessments in the textbook.
-Your learning verification score reflects whether you can actually explain and defend what you learned when you sit down with your teacher.
+The curriculum grade (40%) and the Meeting Content — Learning Verification category (30%) are designed to work together.
+Your curriculum grade reflects how you performed on assessments in the digital textbook.
+Your learning verification score reflects whether you can actually explain and defend what you learned when you sit down with your teacher in your scheduled meeting.

-A student with a strong curriculum grade who can also defend their learning in meetings will earn the highest overall grades.
-A student with a high curriculum grade who cannot explain the material will see that reflected in their learning verification score — which is where genuine understanding is measured.
+A student with a strong curriculum grade who can also defend their learning in scheduled meetings will earn the highest overall grades.
+A student with a high curriculum grade who cannot explain the material will see that reflected in their learning verification score.

 “Do you see someone skilled in their work?
 They will serve before kings; they will not serve before officials of low rank.”